Featured image of post How to Setup GitLab Private NPM Registry? Best Practices for Multi-Package and Permission Management

 # @company scope uses group level registry

-# All @company/* packages will install from this registry
+# All @company/* packages will be installed from this registry

 @company:registry=https://gitlab.com/api/v4/groups/YOUR_GROUP_ID/-/packages/npm/

-# Other public packages still go to official registry
+# Other public packages still go to the official library

 registry=https://registry.npmjs.org/